Botcopy/docs/docs/livechat/twilio-flex.md

 1. Verify your Workspace SID and Workflow SID are correct
 2. Check that your API credentials have the necessary permissions
 3. Ensure the workflow has available workers

+### Conversations Service issues

+1. Verify your Conversations Service SID is correctly configured in Account Settings
+2. Ensure the service exists and is active in your Twilio Console
+3. Check that webhooks are configured on the correct Conversations service

 ## Security